-- 50% of their usual and customary fee to L&I or the SIE, and - 50% to the insurance company paying for the motor vehicle accident.
+- 50% of their usual and customary fee to L&I or the SIE, and - 50% of their usual and customary fee to the insurance company paying for the motor vehicle accident.

-L&I or self-insurer would only be responsible for the portion related to the accepted work related injury.
+L&I or the self-insurer would only be responsible for the portion related to the accepted work related injury.